millisom/GluGuide/SAD.md

 4. Response (Controller & View)
     The Controller sends back the result (success or error), which is then handled by the view to update the user interface accordingly.

+Generating an Architectural UML diagram for a JavaScript (JS) application are challenging because most UML tools and generators are geared toward object-oriented languages (like Java or C#) with strict class-based structures.

 ### 5.2 Architecturally Significant Design Packages